andrea-ga/computational-intelligence/labs/lab2/README.md

 Before starting to implement the ES, I tried doing some matches to benchmark the goodness of the template given strategies.
 </br>
-`All benchmarks are againts the pure_random agent and based on a total number of 100 matches.`
+`All benchmarks are created from Nim(5) and played againts the pure_random agent on a total number of 100 matches.`
 </br>
 The optimal strategy gets to achieve around 70% of winning probability, which is good...